amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/single-host-setup.md

 # Data Reduction Workflow System mockup -- setup for a single host

-The following setup is for running the DRAWS mockup on a single machine, simulating:
+The following setup is for running the DRAWS mockup on a single machine:
-* DRA, Torque/Maui, Pipeline and the Pipeline Driver running at the EU ARC
+* DRA, Torque/Maui, Pipeline, Pipeline Driver and Data Tracker running at the EU ARC
-* a replicated cache, from EU to JAO
+* The replicated cache transfering files from the ARC to JAO
-* Oracle, XTSS, State System, AQUA/QA2, Product Ingestor, Data Tracker and NGAS (all remaining actors) running at JAO
+* Oracle, XTSS, State System, AQUA/QA2, Product Ingestor and NGAS (all remaining actors) running at JAO

 ## Environment